makrai/notes/raffel1910-transfer-t5.md

 ## 3.7 combine insights from our systematic study to obtain SOTA results on a
 wide variety of benchmarks

-# 4 summary of our results and wrap up with a look towards the future
+# 4 summary of our results and a look towards the future

 ## 4.1 Takeaways